 It is difficult to recognize a narcissist because he (or she) spends all of his time acting, protecting his ego by presenting to the world a mask, a false image of himself.
 As a result he becomes a master of deceit.
 But it is extremely important to be able to recognize people whose behavior can damage you, your family, or damage an organization's performance.

-A narcissist is not capable of putting the organization's needs before his or her own [ego] needs.1
+Narcissists are not capable of putting the business needs before their own ego needs.1

 "Overall, individuals high in narcissism displayed amplified responses to social comparison information, experiencing greater positive affect from downward comparisons and greater hostile affect from upward comparisons."3